k-ujihara/NCDK/README.md

-NCDK: The Chemistry Development Kit ported to C#
+NCDK: The Chemistry Development Kit ported to C&#35;
 ===============================================

 NCDK is .NET port of [the Chemistry Development Project (CDK)](https://github.com/cdk/cdk).
 Functionality is provided for many areas in cheminformatics.